Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Expect.md

 > **anything**(): `any`

-Defined in: node\_modules/@types/jest/index.d.ts:704
+Defined in: node\_modules/@types/jest/index.d.ts:731

 Matches anything but null or undefined.
-You can use it inside `toEqual` or `toBeCalledWith` instead of a literal value.
+You can use it inside `toEqual` or `toHaveBeenCalledWith` instead of a literal value.
 For example, if you want to check that a mock function is called with a non-null argument: